-In addition, across all scopes:

-- Exploring collaboration opportunities with our customers, suppliers and potential partners, including for example conducting life cycle assessments with our customers. - Evaluating and deploying new innovation technologies such as those in the ICOS Capital Fund III, where we are a strategic investor. - Integrating net zero and climate change considerations into our strategy and planning.
+In addition, across all scopes, we are exploring collaboration opportunities, including conducting and sharing product carbon footprint life cycle assessments with our customers.
+We are also evaluating and deploying innovative technologies such as those in the ICOS Capital Fund III, in which we are a strategic investor.
+Integrating net zero and climate change considerations into our strategy and planning.